What are the manufacturing trends of the future?

-Here at Brunel University London, we take our role in the manufacturing industry seriously.
+Here at Brunel University of London, we take our role in the manufacturing industry seriously.
 We’re proud of the research that our academics have taken part in as well as our partnerships with some of the leading manufacturing companies of the last few decades.
 To see some of these industry partnerships, visit this page here.

 You can also browse the catalog of recent and current research projects that some of our faculty and students have been involved in here.